MediaComem/comem-archidep/ex/git-automated-deployment.md

 This guide describes how to automatically deploy a PHP application when pushing commits to a server.

-It assumes that you have performed the previous [nginx & PHP FPM exercice][php-fpm-ex].
+It assumes that you have performed the previous [nginx & PHP FPM exercise][php-fpm-ex].

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->